 A member of the Fair Trade Federation, KAZI partners with artisans in rural Africa, paying fair wages and offering artisan development programs.

-The elegant yet durable trays from Rose & Fitzgerald can be used on a vanity to display jewelry, an office organizer to organize knickknacks, or in the foyer to keep keys handy.
-Made from ethically-sourced Ankole horn, each piece is truly one-of-a-kind with the beautiful variation of colors.
+The elegant yet durable bottle openers from Rose & Fitzgerald are an elegant and thoughtful gift — made from ethically-sourced Ankole horn, each piece is truly one-of-a-kind with beautiful variations in colors.

 Rose & Fitzgerald’s unique goods are made by skilled artisans from East Africa in their own design and craft studio based in Uganda.